Bumpy Kanahele: Activism

 In 1993—the 100th anniversary of the overthrow of the Kingdom of Hawai‘i, and the year in which the U.S. passed a joint resolution of Congress apologizing for that action—Kanahele led 300 people in an occupation of Makapu‘u beach.
-After 15 months, Gov. John D. Waihee III proposed a deal: If Kanahele and his group would leave Makapuʻu beach peacefully, the state would give them a 45-acre (18 hectare) parcel above Waimānalo in the foothills of the Ko‘olau Mountains.
+After 15 months, Governor John D. Waihee III proposed a deal: If Kanahele and his group would leave Makapuʻu beach peacefully, the state would give them a 45-acre (18 hectare) parcel above Waimānalo in the foothills of the Ko‘olau Mountains.
 Kanahele's group signed a renewable 55-year lease at a cost of $3,000 a year, and in June 1994, Pu‘uhonua o Waimānalo came into being.

 In 1998, Kanahele was sentenced to four months in prison for interfering with U.S. marshals seeking to arrest a federal fugitive.
 The judge gave Kanahele credit for the three and a half months he spent in prison without bail.
 The judge also fined him $500 and ordered him to spend another four months under electronic monitoring at his Waimānalo home.
-In 2002, Gov. Benjamin J. Cayetano granted Kanahele a full pardon.
-Kanahele vowed to avoid all violence.
+In 2002, Governor Benjamin J. Cayetano granted Kanahele a full pardon.

 In 2005, Kanehele spoke out against the proposed Native Hawaiian Government Reorganization Act (S.147, known as the Akaka Bill) pending in the Senate, and called upon Native Hawaiians to establish their own bank.

 In 2006, Kanehele solicited over 53,000 votes in his bid for a seat in the Office of Hawaiian Affairs.
 As of 2007, Kanehele had transitioned to a less confrontational activism.
-Living out of the 45 acres of refuge in Waimānalo, won in the Makapu'u Beach occupation resolution, he had been working as an alternative healer according to a 2007 'where are they now?' interview profile piece in Honolulu magazine.
-At the time Pu'uhonua o Waimānalo had begun to live up to its name as a place of refuge for over 80 residents and thriving marijuana grow-op, regulated in part by an elected council of women because the men wouldn't stop fighting amongst each other.
-Beginning in 2015, Kanahele is the face and advocate for a new crypto currency called Alohacoin.
+Living out of the 45 acres of refuge in Waimānalo won in the Makapu'u Beach occupation resolution, he had been working as an alternative healer according to a 2007 'where are they now?' interview profile piece in Honolulu magazine.
+At the time, Pu'uhonua o Waimānalo had begun to live up to its name as a place of refuge for over 80 residents.
+Beginning in 2015, Kanahele is the face and advocate for a new cryptocurrency called Alohacoin.
 He declared this digital currency the official store of value for the Native Hawaiian People.